Browser Emulator and Simulator by Browserling

 How are you able to offer real browsers?

 At Browserling, we focus on real browser testing.
-We run a bunch of servers with all possible operating systems and all possible browsers and their versions and we developed technology that lets you quickly connect to one of our servers and access the browser you need.
+We run hundreds of servers with all possible operating systems and all possible browsers and always keep them updated.
+We also developed technology that lets you quickly connect to one of our servers and access the exact browser you need.
 Instead of using fake browser emulators and simulators, we took the hard route and maintain installations of all possible browsers.

 Which real browsers do you have available?

-Our team at Browserling has installed real browsers that cover 90% of all use cases.
-There are all Internet Explorer versions, then the latest version of the Edge browser, all versions of Google Chrome, all versions of Mozilla Firefox, all versions of Opera, and several Safari versions.
+Our team at Browserling has installed real browsers that cover 95% of all use cases.
+We have all Internet Explorer versions, all versions of Edge, all versions of Google Chrome, all versions of Mozilla Firefox, all versions of Opera, and several Safari versions.

 Do you run operating system emulators?

 No, we don't run operating system emulators.
 We have installed actual operating systems on our servers and offer the following operating systems – all versions of Microsoft Windows and all versions of Google Android.
-In the upcoming months, we'll also be offering iOS and OSX.
+In the upcoming months, we'll also be offering macOS and iOS.

 Have you considered making your own browser simulator?